snarrenberg/westerparse/docs/index.rst

 WesterParse
 ===========

-Peter Westergaard significantly improved the pedagogical discipline of species counterpoint by formulating a syntax for contrapuntal lines and explicating the cognitive issues involved in how listeners parse the syntax of such lines.
+Peter Westergaard enhanced the pedagogical discipline of species counterpoint by formulating a syntax for contrapuntal lines and explicating the cognitive issues involved in how listeners parse the syntax of such lines.
 Hence the name of this program,